 Together We Are Better

-In 2003, REM partnered with The MENTOR Network, a national network of local human service providers.
-With nearly 60 years of combined service, The MENTOR Network and REM joined together to offer an even greater array of options for people with developmental disabilities.
+In 2003, REM partnered with The MENTOR Network, now Sevita, a national network of local human service providers.
+With nearly 60 years of combined service, these two organizations joined together to offer an even greater array of options for people with developmental disabilities.
 As REM continues to grow, our commitment to the people we serve remains our first priority.
 Ours is a network of shared values and resources—a nationwide team of professionals determined to help every individual thrive in a community setting through innovative, flexible programs capable of being adapted to specific needs.
 Together, these professionals are helping to deliver some of the most responsive and creative human services in the country.